New Family Info

 The BA Parents' Association (BAPA) furthers the mission of Brentwood Academy by supporting academic and community-building programs through volunteerism and fundraising events.

 Parents are encouraged to get involved in the life of the school.
-Some of volunteer roles that BAPA coordinates are football gates, parking and concessions, Back to School picnic, Grandparents Day, Parent Ambassadors and many more.
+Some of volunteer roles that BAPA coordinates are football gates, parking and concessions, Back to School Bash, Grandparents Day, and many more.